mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 ###### appliance

 An enclosure/server hosting multiple DPUs.
-Combined with a switch can provide a deployment with of the shelf components for an out of server solution.
+Combined with a switch can provide a deployment with off the shelf components for an out of server solution.

 ###### smart switch